 Where the roofing curves to meet a wall or chimney, the material may loosen along its topmost edges.
 Apply plenty of roofing cement to fill the void and smooth the cement so water can run off unimpeded.

 An application of aluminum fiber coating quickly seals many small leaks and can prolong the life of a roof.
 It cannot be applied over a gravel-topped or mineral surfaced roof however.
+Follow our steps below to learn how to fix it yourself without hiring professional help.

 Use a utility knife to cut a slit in a bubble or lift up the two sides of a crack.
 You may need to cut out a narrow strip so the two sides can lie flat.
 Use a trowel to slip some roofing cement under the damaged area.